KMCC: History

 On January 26, 2009, KMCC switched to Mega TV, an independent television network based in Florida.
 The station again changed affiliations on January 1, 2010, affiliating with VasalloVision.
 KMCC then became an affiliate of MundoFox (later MundoMax) when it launched on August 13, 2012.
 In 2015, KMCC aired a music video format 24/7 called TheCoolTV on digital channels 32.2, 32.3 with some local programming.
 On December 1, 2016, with the demise of MundoMax, KMCC switched to Luken Communications' The Action Channel and Heartland networks.

 Entravision Communications agreed to purchase KMCC for $2.75 million on March 1, 2017; the sale created a duopoly with Univision affiliate KINC.
 The sale was completed on January 17, 2018.
 In April 2018, KMCC became an Azteca América affiliate.

 On January 27, 2020, it was announced that Ion Media would purchase KMCC from Entravision for an undisclosed price.
 The sale was completed on April 3.
 Because of this, sometime in February 2020, Ion Plus replaced Azteca as the station's main affiliate.
 On September 24, 2020, the Cincinnati-based E. W. Scripps Company (owners of ABC affiliate KTNV-TV, channel 13) announced that it would purchase Ion Media for $2.65 billion, with financing from Berkshire Hathaway.
-After the sale was finalize, it was announced that Ion Plus, Qubo, and Shop Ion would cease operations in February 2021 and the station switched to an Ion Television affiliate.
+Scripps then wound down Ion Plus and Qubo at the end of February 2021, and Ion Television became KMCC's main-channel programming source, and the station's technical operations were merged into those of KTNV.

 Logo as Vegas 34, used from 2023 to 2025.

 On May 4, 2023, the Vegas Golden Knights announced that KMCC, through the E. W. Scripps Company's Scripps Sports arm, would become the team's new television partner, replacing AT&T SportsNet Rocky Mountain after the latter's parent company, Warner Bros.
 Discovery, announced its intentions to exit the RSN business.
 Along with broadcasting all Golden Knights non-exclusive games over the air in partnership with a network of stations across the Golden Knights' broadcast territory, KMCC rebranded as Vegas 34 and became independent on August 14, 2023, with Ion programming moving to the station's second subchannel.

 On March 13, 2025, Scripps Sports announced a deal with the Las Vegas Aces of the WNBA which would move their games from KVVU to KMCC.